DroneboiStardust/ProjectStardust/specs2.md

 **All "keys" mentioned here are already decoded.**

 <a name="_d_og_key"></a>
-Let's split the key up into its individual blocks
+Split the key up into its individual blocks
 ```
 PlayerVehicle;0~0;0|
 12|